Handshake's onboarding experience for new students is easy to use and efficient!

 Types of jobs

-- For certain majors, you'll have access to a generic list of courses you can add.
+- For certain courses, you'll have access to a generic list of courses you can add.
 Some employers may reach out to you if you've taken a particular course.

-Select jobs as interesting or not interesting to help us better personalize their job recommendations.
+Select jobs as interesting or not interesting to help us better personalise their job recommendations.

 Who can view my responses?
 Employers will be able to search for students based on their responses.
 They can only search for students who have selected a certain attribute — they can't filter out students who have selected a certain attribute.